You See the Trouble with Me

 "You See the Trouble with Me" is a song recorded by American soul artist Barry White, written by White and Ray Parker Jr. It was released in February 1976 as the second single from White's album Let the Music Play.
-In its initial release, the track reached number 14 on Billboard's Black Singles chart, and number two in the United Kingdom.
+In its initial release, the track reached number 14 on Billboards Black Singles chart, and number two in the United Kingdom.
 It was certified silver for 250,000 copies shipped in United Kingdom in 1976.